rodo1111/git-training/Readme.md

-Git training repo - Rodolfo was here new line from feature/login new line Prodigious aherrera branch test conflict resolution
+Git training repo - Rodolfo was here again new line from feature/login new line Prodigious aherrera branch test conflict resolution